kaiusdepaula/NLPiece/README.md

 goes far beyond a rubber-powered pirate, it's a masterpiece of world-building, philosophy, and adventure.

-This project aims to extract text from every single volume of the *greatest story ever told* and dive deep into text analysis using contextual [Top2Vec](https://github.com/ddangelov/Top2Vec).
+**This project aims to extract text from every single volume of the *greatest story ever told* (up until Wano arc volume 105) and dive deep into text analysis using contextual [Top2Vec](https://github.com/ddangelov/Top2Vec).**

 I'll be leveraging the powerful [MagiV2](https://github.com/ragavsachdeva/magi) transformer model to extract transcripts of the source material, storing everything on a plain text.
-After that, I'll provide a very extensive analysis using basic stuff, such as tf-idf on volumes and sagas.
-Not only that, I'll extract topics and provide embeddings for each volume of the story.
+After that, I'll provide a very extensive analysis using basic stuff, such as tf-idf on volumes and sagas and more complex up to topic modelling and embedding models.

 Not only it'll be possible to agreggate every text into volumes, Magiv2 gives us the possibility to aggregate into a character level!
 Here is a great example of MagiV2 classification working: